alt-cloud/docker-brew-alt/README.md

      `apt-get install hasher mkimage`
    3. Install livecd-qemu-arch and qemu-user-static for cross-build for aarch64.
      `apt-get install livecd-qemu-arch qemu-user-static`
-      Run `register-qemu-aarch64` for register aarch64 in binfmt.
+      Run (after every reboot) `register-qemu-aarch64` for register aarch64 in binfmt.
    4. Add non-root user for hasher.
      `hasher-useradd joe`
-   5. Edit sources list for APT in apt dir.

 2. Run the `./prep-docker-brew-branch.sh` script as non-root user, this will build a new base image.